jcaperella29/document-cleaning-pipeline/README.md

 Document Cleaning Pipeline
 A machine-learning-powered pipeline for cleaning scanned documents.
 This project leverages a pre-trained Denoising Convolutional Neural Network (DnCNN) combined with rule-based post-processing techniques to remove noise, enhance text clarity, and produce clean, professional-looking documents.
+The pipeline also supports exporting cleaned images as PDFs.

 Features
 Denoising with CNN: